Ksgz/evase-nextjs/content/pages/docs/tools/glossary.md

 an alphabetical list of words relating to a specific subject, text, or dialect, with explanations; a brief dictionary.

+an alphabetical list of words relating to a specific subject, text, or dialect, with explanations; a brief dictionary.

+an alphabetical list of words relating to a specific subject, text, or dialect, with explanations; a brief dictionary.

+an alphabetical list of words relating to a specific subject, text, or dialect, with explanations; a brief dictionary.

+an alphabetical list of words relating to a specific subject, text, or dialect, with explanations; a brief dictionary. an alphabetical list of words relating to a specific subject, text, or dialect, with explanations; a brief dictionary. an alphabetical list of words relating to a specific subject, text, or dialect, with explanations; a brief dictionary.

+an alphabetical list of words relating to a specific subject, text, or dialect, with explanations; a brief dictionary.

+an alphabetical list of words relating to a specific subject, text, or dialect, with explanations; a brief dictionary. an alphabetical list of words relating to a specific subject, text, or dialect, with explanations; a brief dictionary.

+an alphabetical list of words relating to a specific subject, text, or dialect, with explanations; a brief dictionary.

 ## Node

 This command installs a package, and any packages that it depends on.
 If the package has a package-lock or shrinkwrap file, the installation of dependencies will be driven by that, with an npm-shrinkwrap.json taking precedence if both files exist.
 See package-lock.json and npm-shrinkwrap.